awsdocs/aws-encryption-sdk-docs/doc_source/supported-algorithms.md

 # Supported Algorithm Suites in the AWS Encryption SDK<a name="supported-algorithms"></a>

 An *algorithm suite* is a collection of cryptographic algorithms and related values\.
-Cryptographic systems use the algorithm implemenation to generate the ciphertext message\.
+Cryptographic systems use the algorithm implementation to generate the ciphertext message\.

 The AWS Encryption SDK algorithm suite uses the Advanced Encryption Standard \(AES\) algorithm in Galois/Counter Mode \(GCM\), known as AES\-GCM, to encrypt raw data\.
 The SDK supports 256\-bit, 192\-bit, and 128\-bit encryption keys\.
 The length of the initialization vector \(IV\) is always 12 bytes; the length of the authentication tag is always 16 bytes\.

-The SDK implements AES\-GCM in one of three ways\.
+The SDK supports several different implementations of AES\-GCM\.
 By default, the SDK uses AES\-GCM with an HMAC\-based extract\-and\-expand key derivation function \([HKDF](https://en.wikipedia.org/wiki/HKDF)\), signing, and a 256\-bit encryption key\.

 ## Recommended: AES\-GCM with Key Derivation and Signing<a name="recommended-algorithms"></a>